Rockfall, glacier recession, and permafrost degradation: long-term monitoring of climate change impacts at the Open-Air-Lab Kitzsteinhorn, Hohe Tauern

 Short summary

-The summertime thaw depth of permanently frozen ground (active layer thickness, ALT) is of critical importance for natural hazard management (e.g. rock avalanches), construction (foundation stability) and greenhouse gas emissions (decomposition rates) in permafrost regions.
-We presented the first analytical heat transport model for simulating ALT on borehole scale.
-Our results show that the ALT will likely increase by more than 50 % until 2050 at 3000 m a.s.l. in the European Alps.
+The summertime thaw depth of permanently frozen ground (active layer thickness, ALT) is of critical importance for natural hazard management (e.g., rock avalanches) and construction (foundation stability) in mountain permafrost regions.
+We report the first analytical heat transport model for simulating ALT based on near-surface temperature in permafrost rock walls.
+Our results show that the ALT will likely increase by more than 50 % by 2050 at 3000 m a.s.l. in the European Alps.

 Doris Hermle, Markus Keuschnig, Ingo Hartmeyer, Robert Delleske, and Michael Krautblatter